Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/20 - Flip-flops, registers, and counters.md

 By chaining multiple D flip-flops, and inverting the clock for the second one, we create a master-slave flip-flop.
 The first flip-flop (master) captures the input on the rising edge of the clock, and the second flip-flop (slave) captures the output of the master on the falling edge of the clock.

+> [!Important] Important Note
+> There exists an SR-Flip-Flop which acts the same as the D flip-flop but has an invalid state when both S and R are 1.
+So we don't usually use it.

 ```verilog
 module master_slave_flipflop(
     input D, CLK,